davedittrich/attack_range_local/README.md

 - Attack Simulation Logs from Atomic Red Team and Caldera (```index = attack```)

 ## Configuring the Attack Range
 The configuration of the Attack Range is managed using the command line program `psec` from the [python_secrets](https://pypi.org/project/python_secrets) package.

-All configuration settings are stored outside of the repository directory, allowing you to do things like maintain multiple different configurations (e.g., for different sets of hosts or different attack scenarios) and switch between them before building the Attack Range.
+All configuration settings are stored outside of the repository directory preventing accidental leakage of secrets and allowing you to do things like maintain multiple different configurations (e.g., for different sets of hosts or different attack scenarios) and switch between them before building the Attack Range.

 ### Creating an environment to hold configuration settings

-After cloning the `attack_range_local` repository for the first time, you need to create a `python_secrets` _environment_ to store the configuration settings.
+After cloning the `attack_range_local` repository for the first time, you need to bootstrap a new `python_secrets` _environment_ to store your configuration settings.
+This environment will remain, even if you delete the repo directory and re-clone it (e.g., to work on local modifications for Pull Requests).

 To get going, create an environment by cloning from the group descriptions in the directory `secrets.d`.